-Several departments contribute to the sales budget.
-Of course, the majority of input comes from the sales team, who deal with customers on a day-to-day basis.
+Several departments will contribute to the sales budget.
+Of course, the majority of input comes from the sales team, who deals with customers on a day-to-day basis.
 Marketing contributes promotional information, which can affect both the timing and volume of sales.
 Product managers may have insight into new product development and release dates, as well as the discontinuance of older products.
 The executive team may review and revise figures based on their own insights.